620 W Alabama St. Houston, TX 77006 713-529-4364

 The link between gum health and systemic, chronic disease is what drives our approach to evidence-based periodontal health.

-Orthodontics for adults was once considered a luxury treatment.
-But, studies show misaligned teeth actually exacerbate periodontal health, promote excessive enamel wear and cause gum recession.
-As a result, we are witnessing more and more patients opt to correct misalignment problems to avoid dental problems in the future.
+Studies show that misaligned teeth decrease periodontal health, promote excessive enamel wear and cause gum recession.
+As a result, we are witnessing more and more patients opt to correct misalignment problems at any age to avoid dental problems in their future.

-Let Montrose Dental Group show you what Invisalign can do to improve the health and beauty of your smile.
+Let Montrose DDS show you what Invisalign can do to improve the health and beauty of your smile.

 Invisalign Provide Subtle & Lasting Change